 Repairing a Screen in a Metal Frame

-Replacing a screen in your window or screen door is a common summer time repair.
-It's really not very hard if you know the tricks.
-And that's what I'll show you.
+Replacing a screen in your window or screen door is a common summertime repair.
+It's not very hard if you know the tricks.
+And that's what we'll show you.
 This tutorial walks you through the steps involved in replacing a damaged screen in an aluminum frame as opposed to a wood frame.

 Needed Tools and MaterialsContinue to 2 of 4 below.

 Prepare Frame for Screening

 First, you need to prepare the frame to receive the new screening material.
 This will involve cleaning and checking the frame.

 Continue to 3 of 4 below.